readthedocs/blog/read-the-docs-is-hiring-q1-2021.rst

 We do around 500 million pageviews each year.
 We are a small team,
 but **this role will have a large impact of millions of users.**
-Our codebase is entirely open source, and we feel strongly about supporting the community while sustaining the project in an ethical manner.
+Almost all of our codebase is open source and we feel strongly about supporting the community while sustaining the project in an ethical manner.